gzc9047/MyUtilities/README.md

 adf $file '2 (NF-1)' '9\*2' => awk '{num[$2" "$(NF-1)]+=$9\*2} END{for (i in num) print i, num[i]}' $file
 # The code is very short, you can write it in few seconds.

-# scf(), like join, but you can specify multi column(in any order) for the SAMEKEY between 2 file.
+# scf(), like the "join" command, but you can specify multi column(in any order) for the SAMEKEY between 2 file.
 If you want:

 FILE1: